 Life is a series of events.
 Those moments – whatever feelings we might associate with them – happen as we are walking on that winding path of our existence.
 Some events we plan.
 Others we simply run into and, all of a sudden, find ourselves facing a situation that can shape our lives dramatically.
-On a positive note, many of those moments, whether we have been consciously living towards them or they take us by surprise, are joyous ones.
+On a positive note, many of those, whether we have been consciously living towards them or they take us by surprise, are joyous ones.
 Moments that we will forever remember; those memories that will always put a smile on our faces.
-They are those big moments that define and direct our lives a certain way.
+They are those big personal times that define and direct our lives a certain way.

 Monumental Events Shaping Our Lives

 But, what are big moments?
 How do we define them?
 Unquestionably, we each have our very own definitions of what a monumental life event is.
 It not only depends on our mindset, but also on how we view the world we live in at large.
 Is a big moment a very personal one?
-Or maybe it’s an event that involves the good of many people – and our selfless being is regarding this as one life changing moment, because we associate something with this positive “public” incident that leaves a real impact on our very own lives.
+Or maybe it’s an event that involves the good of many people – and our selfless being is regarding this as one life changing incident, because we associate something with this positive “public” happening that leaves a real impact on our very own lives.

 Life was always a matter of waiting for the right moment to act – Paulo Coelho